jacobdbt2100/Data-Analytics-Basics/README.md

   - Retention rate

 ## 6. Data Modelling Concepts
+- `Schema:`a structured plan of how data is organized in a database.
+It defines:
-- Star schema: fact vs dimension tables
+  - `Tables (entities):` `Fact` vs `Dimension` tables
+  - `Columns (attributes)`
+  - `Data types:` integer, string, date, etc.
+  - `Relationships:` between tables (primary keys, foreign keys)
+  - `Constraints:` rules like NOT NULL, UNIQUE, etc.

-- Granularity: level of detail stored in a dataset or table. `Higher granularity` means more detailed data (e.g., individual transactions). `Lower granularity` means summarized or aggregated data (e.g., monthly sales totals).
+- `Granularity:` level of detail stored in a dataset or table. `Higher granularity` means more detailed data (e.g., individual transactions). `Lower granularity` means summarized or aggregated data (e.g., monthly sales totals).
 Choosing the right granularity affects storage cost, query performance, and analytical usefulness.
   > `Example:`
     - Suppose you have a `Sales table`
       - `High granularity:` One row per item sold (e.g., “1 bottle of Coke sold at 10:05 AM”).